RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 The lawyer's instincts,
 no matter how good, are usually not enough.

-Of course, lawyers also form friendships with clients, either before or after the lawyer commences representation.
-But when a court, or a client’s relative, or a client’s business associate comes in and examines a lawyer’s transactions with her clients, the lawyer is not a friend, the lawyer is a *fiduciary* and the presumption is that the lawyers transactions with the client were the product of *undue influence*.

 The fear, especially in these specifically regulated transactions is that:

 * The lawyer's judgment may be affected by greed or self-interest;
 * The client may think that the lawyer is more objective about the transaction than she really is;
-* Lawyer may use confidential information to take advantage of the client.
+* The lawyer may use confidential information to take advantage of the client.

 ### The Iceberg Analogy

 Modern neuroscience teaches that our consciousness is a bit like an iceberg.
 About 10% of brain activity is conscious, meaning, the lawyer is *aware* of about ten per cent of brain activity.
 But that means, lawyers are *unaware* of the other 90% of brain activity.
 The scary part: Lawyers make unconscious decisions all day long, and may place their own interests ahead of the interests of their clients without even realizing it.